 In Zimbabwe, the horned melon is a popular fruit, where the people eat the whole fruit, including skin, seeds, pulp and all.

 The fruit is grown nowadays in Australia, California, Chile and New Zealand and the varying climates in these regions give the melon different tastes where it can taste something like a mix between a cucumber and kiwi or similar to a banana.

 The flavor of the horned melon is enhanced by simply sprinkling it with either some salt or some sugar.

 Horned melons are rich in vitamin C and fiber.

-Cupuacu is one of those super-fruits that seem to not only have lots of health benefits but it also is said to taste great.
-This large fruit comes from the Amazon and its creamy pulp, which tastes like a chocolatey pineapple is used in desserts and sweet.
+Cupuacu is one of those super-fruits that seem to not only have lots of health benefits, but it is also said to taste great.
+This large fruit comes from the Amazon and its creamy pulp, which tastes like a chocolatey pineapple, is used in desserts and sweet.
 It's also used as a moisturizer!

 Health benefits of cupuacu include:

 - Reducing the signs of aging